chyundunovDatamonsters/OPEA-GenAIExamples/AvatarChatbot/docker_compose/amd/gpu/rocm/README.md

-# Build Mega Service of AvatarChatbot on Xeon
+# Build Mega Service of AvatarChatbot on AMD GPU

 This document outlines the deployment process for a AvatarChatbot application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.